hiverkiya/Let-Us-C-Solutions/Chapter 16: Handling Multiple Strings.md

 			temp[l] = line[j];
 		temp[l] = line[j];
 	}
-	/*As if a pointer string cannot be assigned to a simple char variable so, a pointer of char is made and then assign peration if performed*/ p = (char*)malloc(sizeof(strlen(temp) + 1));/*p getting size*/ strcpy(p, temp);/*ading content on p*/
+	/*As if a pointer string cannot be assigned to a simple char variable so, a pointer
+     of char is made and then assign peration if performed*/ p = (char*)malloc(sizeof(strlen(temp) + 1));/*p getting size*/ strcpy(p, temp);/*ading content on p*/
+	return p;
-	return p;/*assigning p to the name[i] in man function as this function returns char pointer*/ }
+	/*assigning p to the name[i] in man function as this function returns char pointer*/ }

 	int main()